alan-turing-institute/CuCalc/README.md

 ```

 ## Developing
-This repository contains a Git hook to build and add a `Dockerfile` upon each
+This repository contains a Git hook to update the `Dockerfile` upon each
 commit.
 The hook is located in `.git_hooks`.
 To make sure this hook is run
 whenever you commit, set this directory as your hooks path